alamgir-ahosain/learn-go/README.md

 ## 9. Error Handling
 1. Basic Error
-2. Custom Errors
+2. Custom Error

 ---
+# Thank You for Checking Out This Repository!
+Your feedback is valuable!
+Please share your thoughts and suggestions for improvement via [GitHub Issues](https://github.com/alamgir-ahosain/learn-go/issues).

-### Contributing
+# Contributing
-Feel free to fork and submit pull request!
+Contributions are welcome!
+Feel free to fork the repo and create a pull request.

-## 🚀 Happy Coding in Go!
+# 🚀 Happy Coding in Go!